 3. Standing order 78 – a safety valve

-No action of the Senate can extend the period available for giving a disallowance notice.
+No action of the Senate can extend the usual 15 sitting day period available for giving a disallowance notice.
 However, the Senate’s standing orders require a senator to give notice of his or her intention to withdraw a disallowance notice.
 This provides an opportunity for another senator to take over the disallowance notice even if the initial 15 days for giving notice has elapsed.

-Established in 1932, this committee scrutinises all instruments of delegated legislation to ensure that they:
+This committee, established in 1932, scrutinises all instruments of delegated legislation to ensure that they:

-- are in accordance with the enabling Act, the Legislation Act and other applicable Acts
+- are made in accordance with the enabling Act, the Legislation Act and other applicable Acts

 - do not contain matter more appropriate for an Act of Parliament.

-For further information about the committee, see chapter 15 of Odgers’ Australian Senate Practice, 13th edition.
+For further information about the committee, see chapter 15 of Odgers’ Australian Senate Practice, or the committee’s web pages.

 5. Human Rights Committee

-Statements of compatibility with human rights are now included in the explanatory statements for legislative instruments.
-The Joint Committee on Human Rights examines these against seven specified international human rights instruments and reports its findings to both Houses.
+Statements of compatibility with human rights must be included in the explanatory statements for legislative instruments (s.15J).
+The Joint Committee on Human Rights examines all instruments against seven specified international human rights conventions and reports its findings to both Houses.
 For further information, see the committee’s web pages.